faustofcjr/artificial-intelligence/kaggle/titanic/README.md

 ### 3.5 Visualize the data.
 ### 3.6 Study the correlations between attributes.
 ### 3.7 Study how you would solve the problem manually.
+- [x] Yes
+- [ ] No
 ### 3.8 Identify the promising transformations you may want to apply.
+- Set mean to NaN age.
+- Change Sex categorical attribute. female=0, male=1.
+- Change Embarked categorical attribute.
+C=0, Q=1, S=2.
+- Share Fare with everyone related to the Ticket
-### 3.9 Identify extra data that would be useful (go back to "Get the Data" on page 502).
+### 3.9 Identify extra data that would be useful.
 ### 3.10 Document what you have learned.
+- [x] Yes
+- [ ] No

 <!--- </details> -->